D410W/Maze-solver/README.md

 # OBS:

-This repository is an implementation from 'https://codeberg.org/selan/Projeto-AMazing'
+This repository is an implementation of 'https://codeberg.org/selan/Projeto-AMazing'

 # Presentation